 Wendelstein 7-X is the world's largest fusion device of the stellarator type.
 It is a ring-shaped device comprising five almost structurally identical modules: Each of the five sections of the plasma vessel, along which 14 magnet coils are strung, is enclosed by a steel outer sheath, weighing altogether 120 tons.
 Assembled like slices of cake on the machine's foundation, the five modules form a steel ring from which numerous connection ports protrude – inlets for diagnostic systems, heating facilities and pumps.

-The first plasma was achieved in December 2015 and the facility was officially inaugurated on 3rd February 2016 in the presence of the German chancellor Angela Merkel.
+The first plasma was achieved in December 2015 and the facility was officially inaugurated on 3rd February 2016 in the presence of the former German chancellor Angela Merkel.

 Culham Centre for Fusion Energy